kjaer5555/mdasm-2024/report/draft.md

 [5] Sirakov, N. M., M. Mete, and N. S. Chakrader.
 "Automatic Boundary Detection and Symmetry Calculation in Dermoscopy Images of Skin Lesions."
 In *2011 18th IEEE International Conference on Image Processing*, 1605-1608.
 Brussels, Belgium: IEEE, 2011. https://doi.org/10.1109/ICIP.2011.6115757.

+# Relative presence of important colors

+During our research, we have found two different approaches for the color extraction - the one in the article by Kasmi and Mokrani (2016) [1] and the one in the article by Ali, Li, O'Shea (2020) [2].
+In both articles, the authors have identified 6 suspicious colors, whose presence in a lesion is an indication of a cancerous disease.
+These are light-brown, dark-brown, red, white, black and blue-gray.
+In the first article, using the RGB color space, the authors have chosen one single value for each of these colors.
+After that, they calculate the Euclidian distance between each pixel of the lesion and all these color values.
+The smallest distance indicates that the pixel is closest to that color.
+Then they set a threshold of 5%, stating that if at least 5% of the pixels in the lesion are close to a certain color, then this color is present on the lesion.
+The second article has a similar approach, but they have used the CIELab color space as it is considered to more closely represent the human perception of the colors.
+They have used the Minkowski distance, which is a generalization of the Euclidian and Manhattan distances, and they have used an interval to define each color instead of a single value.
+We have instead used HSV color space, and because of that, we have to do a few modifications in order to match the methodology.
+RGB is structured as a cube of size 255 and each of the three values, R, G and B, work as amount from each ingredient.
+Due to this nature, using Euclidian or Manhattan distance does not make much difference.
+HSV on the other hand, is structured as a cylinder of radius and height 100, and the three values work independently.
+The same change in each of them is comprehended differently by the human eye.
+For example, a change of 40 in the Saturation makes the color look either milder or sharper, but it remains essentially the same.
+That change in Hue however, might change green to yellow.
+Due to this independence, Manhattan distance is better, as it treats each of the components individually and incorporates their scales separately.
+For similar reasons, choosing one reference value for each color in RGB color space and an interval for CIELab can work perfectly.
+In HSV, however, due to H being from 0 to 360 degrees, we face a problem around the borders, as the color [359,x,y] and the color [2,x,y] are almost indistinguishable for the human eye, but their Manhattan distance is 357, so they seem to be very different for the computer.

+Therefore, we have created 5 separate bins for the 6 suspicious colors/dark-brown and light-brown have been combined, as the low quality of many of the photos and the shadows make it very hard to define a border between the two colors/.
+After picking color shades from various lesions and then testing these shades for similarity in We have found 13 different reference colors - 3/3/3/2/2 for red/ pink/ brown/ white/ blue-gray, chosen after a process of color picking from different lesions, and then
+In order to overcome this obstacle and to implement the ideas of the two articles, we have f After a consensus, we chose a few lesions which have a large representation of each color.
+Then using a color picker, we have found the exact shades of these colors.
+After further testing, we chose 13 different shades (3/3/3/2/2 for red/ pink/ brown/ white/ blue-gray)

+[1] Kasmi, R. and Mokrani, K. (2016), Classification of malignant melanoma and benign skin lesions: implementation of automatic ABCD rule.
+IET Image Processing, 10: 448-455. https://doi.org/10.1049/iet-ipr.2015.0385
+[2] Ali AR, Li J, O'Shea SJ.
+Towards the automatic detection of skin lesion shape asymmetry, color variegation and diameter in dermoscopic images.
+PLoS One.
+2020 Jun 16;15(6):e0234352. doi: 10.1371/journal.pone.0234352.
+PMID: 32544197; PMCID: PMC7297317.

 # Predicitve power of the model

 The term ‘predictive power’ refers to the ability of a *model* (any type of model) to differentiate or predict true classes.
 Most common metric to quantify it are: AUC (Area under the curve) and Gini Coefficient, which can be treated as normalised AUC since $GINI=2\cdot AUC-1$, where $AUC \in [0.5, 1]$.
 It is often used in decision trees.